manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 ![Regression workflow]({{site.baseurl}}/assets/images/blog/serverless-workflow-ci.png){:class="img-fluid rounded float" :height="auto" width="75%"}

-Conceptually, this is very similar to running a local Wiremock server as part of our test suites - well, why can't we just do that instead of worrying about building infrastructure?
+Conceptually, this is very similar to running a local wiremock server as part of our test suites - well, why can't we just do that instead of worrying about building infrastructure?
 The problem here is that running Wiremock within our test suite would only be local to that test environment, and we wouldn't be able to expose the localhost Wiremock endpoint to the Lambda - we would need a DNS for that.
 By launching API Gateway, we generate a public (or private) URL which we can